I had never seen auntil I first came to America in 1961, but once I discovered it I began to like it very much.

 Challah is the quintessential Jewish bread that is eaten on Shabbat and festivals.
 As a yeast-risen bread, it comes in different shapes and textures, mostly with eggs but others with water, and each baker claiming to have the best recipe.
 On Shabbat it is braided; on Rosh HaShanah, the Jewish new year, it is round, with all kinds of fancy religious, even mystical, meanings ascribed to it, such as all life is intertwined; roundness stands for completeness and perfection.

 The word challah comes from the Hebrew root hll, “to pierce,” and originally meant a thick, round, and perforated cake often made with oil.
-The Book of Samuel tells us that King David distributed hallat lehem, maybe ring-shaped bread, to the people after they brought Yahweh’s Ark into a special tent (II Sam.
+The Book of Samuel tells us that King David distributed hallat lehem, maybe ring-shaped bread, to the people after they brought the Ark into a special tent (II Sam.
 6: 19; I Chr.
 16: 3, which calls it kikar lehem, a round loaf).
 According to the temple ritual, twelve challot (the plural of challah), made of fine flour, were placed at the altar (Lev.
 24: 5).
-Outside of the temple, all Israelites, during the process of baking bread, were required to set aside a loaf (challah) of bread “as a gift to the Lord” (Num.
+Outside of the temple, all Israelites, during the process of baking bread, were required to set aside a loaf (challah) of bread “as a gift to the Eternal” (Num.
 15: 20), which the prophet Ezekiel interpreted as being donations to the priests (Ezek.
 44: 30).

 In post-biblical times, in line with this temple practice, the Rabbis ordained that a small portion of dough must be taken out and burned, so that “the law of challah may not be forgotten” (BT Bek.
 27a).
 The discarded dough was now called challah.
 This is the basis of the contemporary custom of marking boxes of Passover matzah with the words, “Challah has been taken,” to indicate that a portion of dough has been removed before the matzah was made.